- Outdoor Program Home

 Here is a sample of some of the exciting programs

 All Scouts have the opportunity to visit the archery range at least two times a week.
 Scouts are instructed on the parts of the bow and are showed how to properly load and fire a bow and arrow.
 Campers shoot compound bows at 48 inch round archery targets.
 Scouts are required to wear arm guards and are overseen by a certified range officer.
-By the end of the week Scouts will have had the opportunity to meet the requirements for the Archery belt loop.

 Here the Scouts are introduced to basic Scouting skills such as knot tying, knife safety, outdoor cooking, and fire building.
 They have some fun and learn some outdoor skills too.
 Scouts visit Scoutcraft twice a week.